-You may pay your water bill by mail, drop off your payment at our office, pay online, pay by phone, or set up a recurring payment to be automatically withdrawn from your checking account each quarter.
+You may pay your water bill by check, money order, credit card or e-check.

-Mail to: P. O. Box 667, Souderton, PA 18964-0667.

-Pay at any local Univest National Bank & Trust Co.
-For bank locations, see www.univest.net.

-Credit Card Payments may be made at the NPWA office, by phone, or by going to our website, www.npwa.org, to pay online.
-NPWA accepts check, Visa, MasterCard, or Discover.

-Interactive Voice Response (IVR) System payments may be made by phone by dialing 215-855-3617, and pressing 4.
-You will need your twelve digit account number.

-♦ You may also sign up for E-Billing to opt-out of receiving a paper bill and receive an email notification that your bill is online and ready for payment.

-To use the E-Billing option, you will need to register online and login to your customer account and change your billing preferences to E-Billing.
-Go to www.npwa.org/Pay-Bill.

-Drop your payment off at our office during normal business hours or deposit it in the payment drop box outside the front door of our office after hours.
+- Mail to: P. O. Box 667, Souderton, PA 18964-0667. - Credit card payments may be made at the NPWA office, by phone, or by going to our website, npwa.org, to pay online.
+NPWA accepts check, Visa, MasterCard, or Discover. - Interactive Voice Response (IVR) System payments may be made by phone by dialing 844-915-1241.
+You will need your twelve digit account number. - You may also sign up for e-billing to opt-out of receiving a paper bill and receive an email notification that your bill is online and ready for payment.
+To use the e-billing option, you will need to register online and log in to your customer account and change your billing preferences to e-billing.
+Go to npwa.org/Online-Bill-Pay. - Drop your payment off at our office during normal business hours or deposit it in the payment drop box outside the front door of our office after hours.

-For more information, please call our office to speak to one of our Customer Service representatives.
+For more information, please call our office to speak to one of our Customer Service Representatives.